SanjoSolutions/LuaYielder/README.md

 # Yielder

-A library for making long-running processes work.
+A library for helping with yielding in long-running processes.
 This library can save add-on developers some work.

 ## Things included